 Crate drops are rarer than in years past; players got annoyed by having too many crates.
 Sometimes, such as during the winter holiday, crate drops will occur more often.

-Playing “Mann Up Mode” in Mann vs. Machine
+Earn Items by Playing “Mann Up Mode” in MvM

 Mann vs. Machine, or “MvM”, is a horde mode where you and five other players form a RED team that defends against an onslaught of class-specific BLU robots.
 The free-to-play “Boot Camp” mode does NOT earn you items, but is good for practicing the game.
 The real rewards can be gained by completing “Mann Up” missions, which require a brown Tour of Duty ticket that costs US$0.99 in the Mann Co.
-Store.
+Store (not to be confused with the white Surplus tickets).
 Tickets are used up and rewards are earned only when you successfully win an entire mission.

-- Each completed mission earns you an item drop, in exchange for your Tour of Duty ticket, if you did not previously have credit for that mission on your current Tour of missions.
+- Each completed mission earns you an item drop, in exchange for your Tour of Duty ticket, if you did not previously have credit for that mission on your current Tour.

-- If playing the “Two Cities” Tour, you will earn some robot parts, and possibly even a Killstreak Kit Fabricator, after each mission.
+- If playing the “Two Cities” Tour, you will instead earn some robot parts, and possibly even a Fabricator, after each mission.

 - Each completed Tour of missions will earn you different rewards, on top of your usual mission rewards:

-- “Two Cities” Tours reward Killstreak Kit, one or two higher-tier Killstreak Kit Fabricators, and possible some other rare loot as well!
+- “Two Cities” Tours reward Killstreak Kits, and one or two higher-tier Fabricators.

 For more information on MvM and the items you can earn by playing in “Mann Up” Mode, please refer to the TF2 Newbs’ Guide to MvM Item Hunting.